craigtp/PersonalStudy/TrainingCourses.md

 Dometrain   | From Zero to Hero Asynchronous Programming in C#                                       | 18 April 2025 Dometrain   | Getting Started Domain-Driven Design                                                   | 22 April 2025
 Dometrain   | Deep Dive Domain-Driven Design                                                         | 24 April 2025
+Dometrain   | From Zero to Hero Working with Null in C#                                              | 05 May 2025